Action Shots and Still Pictures

-The images look like figures in motion, portraits, landscapes and interiors, but I define them more specifically as action shots, close-ups and background sets.
-In the “action shots” I employ two frames of movement, or two pictures side-by-side, to convey a fragment of a narrative.
+The images look like portraits, figures in motion, and interiors, but I define them more specifically as close-ups, action shots and background sets.
 The close-ups are derived from actual film stills, but the views are composites of several faces.
-The landscapes are based on photographs I’ve taken of actual buildings.
-They reflect on film techniques such as the panning of a motion picture camera across a scene.
+In the “action shots” I employ frames of movement, or two frames/pictures side-by-side, to convey a fragment of a narrative.
 The interiors may be derived from film stills, or real-life interiors and objects.
 All of the work is intended to have a mysterious, atmospheric veil that conceals some part of the image.

 These still pictures address the power of media: both traditional film and newer digital technologies create worlds that we are drawn to and absorbed by.
 It’s easy to become a passive viewer of our mediated world, but we do have the power to react to and interpret the layers of media that surround us.